sourcegraph/handbook/content/sales/sdrteam.md

 ## Inbound Workflow

-See [How we use Salesforce] (../../../sales/salesforce/index.md#how-we-use-salesforce) to learn more about SDR Inbound Workflow.
+See [How we use Salesforce](../../../sales/salesforce/index.md#how-we-use-salesforce) to learn more about SDR Inbound Workflow.

 ## Outbound Workflow (TBD)